 Tiphaine Mollard and Romain Casas, friends both in the city and in the kitchen, have just opened their first restaurant in Paris, aptly named DEUX Restaurant.
-Tiphaine, from Savoie(where she worked at Alain Ducasse's Benoit and Le Club), and Romain, from Béarn(where he worked at Carré des Feuillants and Les Contrebandiers), have come up with a cuisine that combines their two native regions .
+Tiphaine, from Savoie(where she worked at Alain Ducasse's Benoit and Le Club), and Romain, from Béarn(where he worked at Carré des Feuillants and Les Contrebandiers), have come up with a cuisine that combines their two native regions.

-We begin our regional tour with fried perch from Parpillon and smelts (12€) dipped in a Béarn chili tartar sauce; lentils (11€) accompanied by generous pieces of smoked diot from the Cottaz butcher's shop, trumpets and a candied egg yolk; and a very different starter, scallop carpaccio (13€), Xipister - a typical South-West sauce made with chili pepper, leek, quinoa, watercress and walnuts.
+We start our regional tour with fried perch from Parpillon and smelts (12€) dipped in a Béarn chili tartar sauce; lentils (11€) accompanied by generous pieces of smoked diot from the Cottaz butcher's shop, trumpets and a candied egg yolk; and a very different starter, scallop carpaccio (13€), Xipister - a typical South-West sauce made with chili pepper, leek, quinoa, watercress and walnuts.

 The desserts are not to be outdone either.
 We can't recommend enough the roasted pear (9€), milk jam and snacked Pastis Landais; or the baba à l'Armagnac and citrus chantilly (11€), generously topped with Armagnac.